 Here are the basics of creating an overlay.

-- Overlays should be in .PNG format with transparency
+- Overlays should be in .PNG file format with transparency

 Here is a semi-transparent overlay that runs along the bottom of the uploaded image: